Health

 Can lactose intolerance be treated?

 You can manage lactose intolerance the same way you'd manage dairy allergies—by avoiding foods that contain milk.
-Some people can avoid the symptoms of lactose intolerance by taking over-the-counter lactase supplements when they eat foods that contain dairy.
-The lactase supplement helps to break down the lactose and allows the body to absorb the glucose and galactose.
-This also keeps your gut bacteria from using lactose.
+However, some people can avoid the symptoms of lactose intolerance by taking over-the-counter lactase supplements when they eat foods that contain dairy, or by limiting the amount of lactose in their diet.
+Lactase supplements help to break down lactose and allow the body to absorb the glucose and galactose.